How to practice the mouth gym ?

 the mouth gym poster

-laminated mouth gym cards or digital cards
+laminated mouth gym cards

 and mirrors (children can bring pocket mirrors if the structure doesn't have any).

-informing parents about this activity, which aims to discover the oro facial sphere
+informing parents about this activity, which aims to discover the oro facial sphere (see the start of the post above)

 explaining this activity to the group of children "We are going to play a new funny game together.
 It's called 'Mouth Gym'.
 We are going to make together some funny faces...We are going to have fun together !"

-explaining how it works to the child: For example, "I'm going to show you some funny expressions to make with your tongue and lips, and you're going to try to do the same as me.
+explaining how it works to the child : For example, "I'm going to show you some funny expressions to make with your tongue and lips, and you're going to try to do the same as me.
 Are you ready?
 Here we go! "

 emphasize that the child needs to concentrate in order to